 Light is the number one thing in photography.
 I mean figure out this one thing and you’ve pretty much got photos in the bag.

 Really once you find good light you’re in the clear.
-Being able to correctly use the light and get the correct exposure is the biggest thing you can do to improve your blog photography skills.
+Being able to correctly use the light and get the correct exposure is the biggest thing you can do to improve your skills with your DSLR and your photography skills in general.

 Types of Light